Chapter IV: Jericho

 Fortunately the images were quick to pass, Amuro quickly shook his head and began to speak again.
 "Look." he said, regaining attention from Hayato and the rest.
 "I'm sorry about your friend; really I am..."

 Just like he did with Fraw before, Amuro took a moment to consider his words, yet still had no idea to go about them.
 Human emotions, as usual, were beyond him.
 "But regardless, I don't understand why you blame me for his death.
-It was Char that killed him, not me!"
+It was Char who killed him, not me!"

 That only seemed to drive Hayato over the edge, and once more Amuro winced at his rise in anger.
 "If you're going to say that, you son of a bitch, then I'll make you understand...!"